Social Icons

 Directed by Jackie Chan and Sammo Hung

-This movie is more serious and action oriented than other Chan movies and it is a fun movie to see.
-The fight scenes were amazing and the movie as a whole was something to be cherished.
+This movie is more serious and action-oriented than other Chan films, and it's a fun one to watch.
+The fight scenes are amazing, and the movie as a whole is something to be cherished.

-Something has to be said of the writing of this movie, it is just amazing.
-When you think things are going one way, you learn that you are mistaking they are going another.
-The action choreography earned Chan an award at the Hong Kong Film Awards.
-He also got nominated for Best Actor for this film.
+Something has to be said about the writing of this movie—it's just amazing.
+When you think things are going one way, you quickly learn you're mistaken, as they go in a completely different direction.
+The action choreography earned Chan an award at the Hong Kong Film Awards, and he was also nominated for Best Actor for this film.

-Project A mixes things up a beat, as Jackie was not a stumbling comic, but just happened to be in comedic moments with the fights and the other characters.
+Project A mixes things up a bit, as Jackie Chan isn’t the stumbling comic we’re used to, but he finds himself in comedic moments during the fights and with other characters.

-The movie boast of fantastic stunts, and it replicate one done by Harold Lloyd from a clock tower, in the 1923 film Safety Last!.
-Only this time Chan decided to fall.
-He took a week to build up the courage to do the stunt, which was somewhere around a 60 feet high drop.
+The movie boasts fantastic stunts, including one that replicates a famous scene by Harold Lloyd in the 1923 film Safety Last! involving a clock tower.
+Only this time, Chan decided to take the fall himself.
+It took him a week to build up the courage for the stunt, which involved a 60-foot drop.

-He was to do this with no ropes, just him dropping from such a height, tearing through canopies before hitting the ground head-first.
-The stunt severely injured Jackie's neck and broke his nose.
-Despite the injury, Jackie finishes the scene without medical assistance.
+He performed the stunt with no ropes, just free-falling from that height, tearing through canopies before hitting the ground head-first.
+The stunt severely injured Jackie’s neck and broke his nose.
+Despite the injury, Jackie finished the scene without medical assistance.

-The film was both a box office and critical success which led to a sequel being done in 1987, Project A Part II.
+The film was both a box office and critical success, which led to a sequel in 1987, Project A Part II.

 0 comments: